KennethChin0/78_SolverForQueensPuzzle/README.md

 ### I worked with Lucio Yang and Manfred Tan at CS Dojo
 I received help with drawing the snapshot references from Mr.Holmes after school.
+This was were the majority of the thinking happened.
-I worked with Lucio and Manfred to review hw77 and the classwork from Friday 2019-06-07 to better understand how to do the code in English so it would be easier to code at home.
+I also worked with Lucio and Manfred to review hw77 and the classwork from Friday 2019-06-07 to better understand how to do the code in English so it would be easier to code at home.

+This list may omit sources common to everyone in the course, including...

+Piazza threads
+class-wide discussions
+communication with Holmes via the class web site or GitHub repos.

 ## Holmes's remarks